wanjee/ShuweeAdminBundle/doc/datagrid.md

 ## Fields

-In your admin controller define the datagrid fields as follow:
+In your admin implementation define the datagrid fields as follow:

 ``` php
 /**